 And just like the Clavinova blew me away, console digital pianos have been blowing many others away with their capability and price compared to real, authentic pianos.
 Yamaha has a number of different console digital piano series, and Arius is one of them, along with Clavinova Grands, Clavinova Ensembles, MODUS Designer Pianos, and more.
 They have the look, feel, and performance of the real thing, and the Yamaha Arius YDP-V240 is no different.

 Piano Buying Guide

 Below, please enjoy the interactive guide that was created to make your piano purchase easier.
-Compare the amazing Yamaha YDP-V240 to the best pianos in its class based on weight, price, and even customer reviews from Amazon.com.
+Compare the amazing Yamaha YDP-V240 to other great, higher end digital pianos:

 Yamaha YDPV240 Review: Beautiful

 The Arius YDP-V240 is truly a sight to behold.
 In fact, when I first came in contact with it, I was shocked that this was a machine which can be assembled out of the box.
 It beautiful, solid, wooden frame makes you think it was cut and built straight from a factory.
 The wood has a nice, dark rosewood finish all throughout.
 After assembly the piano will have an encasing for the console with a music rest on top and connecting legs with a wooden back piece to form the cabinet.
 A three-pedal unit will also be installed along the lower board, and a bench of the same consistency will be included with the set.
 It even has a sliding key cover panel that will protect the piano from dust.
 It’s a piano player’s dream.